salesforcecli/plugin-settings/messages/alias.set.md

 - Single aliases can be set without an equal sign
   <%= config.bin %> <%= command.id %> my-alias username@example.com

-# error.InvalidArgumentFormat

-Set aliases with this format: key=value or key="value with spaces".
-Use the --help flag to see more examples.

-# error.DuplicateArgument

-Found duplicate argument '%s'.
-You can only specify an alias one time in a single command execution.
-Remove the duplicate and try again.

 # error.ArgumentsRequired

 You must provide one or more aliases to set.
 Use the --help flag to see more examples.